DataDog/dd-trace-php/RELEASING.md

 1. Check the release page and share it with the team to make sure big mistakes are avoided :smile:.
 1. Publish it!
 1. Run `pear package` & upload release to PECL: https://pecl.php.net/release-upload.php
+1. Make sure that [packagist](https://packagist.org/packages/datadog/dd-trace) is up to date with the version we just released.
+    There is a web-hook configured for it so the new version should show up in seconds.
+    If it does not you can login and manually trigger an update.
+Only staff and admins have access to credentials for account `DataDog`.
 1. Once the process is completed, close the milestone.